amlanstudio/projetProgOpenGL/README.md

-# OpenGLTemplate
+# Les Cassoulettes Were Alone (OpenGL)

 Welcome !

-This is a small template for starting new project with openGL.
+This is a small project with openGL made during semester 2 of IMAC in 2022.

 ## Compiling